 • Configure lifecycle rules based on object tags

-You can add specific tags to periodically generated objects that do not need to be stored for a long period of time.
-This way, you can configure lifecycle rules to automatically delete the objects with specific tags on a regular basis.
-For example, you can configure a lifecycle rule to delete objects that have the dir1 prefix in their names and the key1:value1 tag 30 days after the objects are last updated.
-The following example shows how to configure a lifecycle rule:
+You can add specific tags to periodically generated objects that do not need to be stored for a long period of time and configure lifecycle rules to automatically delete objects with these tags on a regular basis for storage cost optimization.
+For example, you can configure the following lifecycle rule to delete objects that have the dir1 prefix in their names and the key1:value1 tag 30 days after the objects are last updated:

 <LifecycleConfiguration>